 For coffee devotees, a travel mug is as much of an AM uniform as a backpack or briefcase.
 Having a mug that keeps your single-origin pour-over steaming hot or your iced chai latte cold and refreshing can make or break your day.
 What’s more, reusable travel mugs are better for the environment and easier on our wallets since we can brew and go without that unnecessary trip to the local coffee shop.

 We researched the features that make for stellar mugs including double-wall insulation for temperature control, leak- and spill-proof lids, and ease of drinking via a push-button, flip top, or straw.
 We also looked at less expected features like aesthetics and even self-brewing mugs.
+In the end, the Contigo 20-Ounce Autoseal West Loop Vacuum-Insulated Travel Mug was our favorite for heat-retention and preventing spills.

 To help you narrow down your choices, here are the best travel coffee mugs to get your morning off to an amazing start.